Thérèse Humbert: Biography

+Early life

 Humbert was born Thérèse Daurignac, a peasant girl in Aussonne, Midi-Pyrénées, France.
+Her father Guillaume Daurignac was a foundling whose mother Jeanne Daurignac legally recognized very late.
+Later, Guillaume married Rose-Lucie Capella, who was 25 years younger than him, and they had seven children, among them Thérèse.

+Guillaume claimed to be the hidden son of a noblewoman who bequeathed him all her properties, showing old parchments as evidence.

-As a child, she once convinced her friends to pool their jewelry so that she could fool others into believing she was wealthy.
-She married Frédéric Humbert, son of the mayor of Toulouse.
-Soon after, she began to tell a tale that she had received an unusual inheritance.
+As a child, Thérèse once convinced her friends to pool their jewelry so that they could fool their future boyfriends into believing they were wealthy.

+Meeting with Fréderic Humbert

+She married Frédéric Humbert, son of the mayor of Toulouse Gustave Humbert, a famous jurist, law teacher and statesman.
+In order to convince her parents-in-law to accept their marriage, Thérèse claimed to be the sole heir of a cousin who was an old maid owning a castle in the Gers.
+Although the lie is finally revealed, Fréderic is still taken by her cool.

+The Crawford fraud

 Humbert claimed that in 1879, when she was in a train, she heard groans from the next compartment.
 She entered into it by climbing along the outside of the train.
 There she found a man who was having a heart attack.
 When she had helped him with her smelling salts, the man told her he was an American millionaire named Robert Henry Crawford, and that he was eternally grateful and would reward her some day.
 Two years later in 1881, she received a letter stating that Crawford had died and made her beneficiary of his will.
-The will stated that the Humberts were to look after the family fortune in a safe that should remain sealed until her younger sister Marie was old enough to marry one of Crawford's two nephews, Henry Crawford.
+However, she also added that Crawford's two nephews Henry and Robert contested the testament and had produced another will which made them Crawford's sole heirs.
+Thérèse finally concluded by claiming that the documents and the bearer bonds proving the existence of this inheritance were stored in her safe.